kallistisoft/DrivenByMoss-Documentation/Generic-Tools-Protocols/Open-Sound-Control-(OSC).md

 ### Actions

-* Action 1-8: Select the Action to execute if an /action command is received
+* Action 1-8: Select the Action to execute if an /action/{1-8} command is received
+* ActionID: Execute the given Bitwig Action by ID if an /actionID {ID} command is received

 ### Debug